espnet/espnet/doc/paper/espnet-se++/paper.md

 ![](https://i.imgur.com/6P3jZpJ.png)

-The details for downloading models and inference are described in the following link: https://github.com/espnet/espnet_model_zoo
+The details for downloading models and inference are described in the [link](https://github.com/espnet/espnet_model_zoo).

 # Demonstrations